 Free Music for film

-Despite the plethora of music you can download for free on Spotify, you can’t just put any music into your production – you can find yourself in hot water, legally.
+Despite the plethora of film background music tracks you can download for free on Spotify, you can’t just put any music into your production – you can find yourself in hot water, legally.
 So, your options are to hire a composer or musician, or find music that you can license.
 Yes, there are plenty of royalty-free sites available, but your project is unique and your music should be too.

 How to license music for film